 This unique article has become a small ever-evolving list and blog of new and even a few old games, depending on perspective.
 Perhaps playing the original Space Invaders is a brand new experience to you; for me it was over 35 years ago, and I still remember how I loved it.
 I have been playing video and arcade games since before there were cable boxes.
 In some ways, perhaps, this will become my personal diary of new and old (again, depending on your timeline) video and arcade games, that might interest you and challenge your intellect.
 The article is in no particular order but my most recent additions are at the bottom.

-Minecraft opened the door on a whole new genre of sandbox games focused on emergent gameplay.
+Minecraft opened the door on a whole new genre of sandbox games focused on emergent gameplay, and has since become known as one of the best customizable games.
 Its simple graphics and mechanics belie an enormously rich and deep exploration and crafting experience.
 Through the use of simple tools and basic blocks, the player is able to craft nearly anything, from more advanced tools to fully functional computers, even shaping the very game environment itself.
 What could be more creative than that?
 Minecraft also proved that a game could be released prior to completion for community input during development and still became one of the bestselling games of all time, opening the floodgates and setting the success bar enormously high for all the early access titles that would follow.

 The Stanley Parable stands as one of the best examples of surrealist narrative fiction rolled up into a first-person video game/interactive experience.
 You make your choices and the narrator discusses them as you guide the protagonist Stanley through an atmospheric 3D environment.
 Unlike other narrative video games or even other traditional fiction, you can even decide against the narrator; an action never seen before.